karmaniverous/smoz/.stan/system/stan.todo.md

     - Update docs and snippets to use by‑token names and clarify projection ergonomics.

 - Template extraction (after fixture is green)
-  - Extract the proven /app pattern into templates/dynamodb with minimal deltas and keep annotations minimal (inference first).
+  - Finish extracting the proven /app pattern into templates/dynamodb
+    - Add the users CRUD/search endpoints and ensure they typecheck.
+    - Keep annotations minimal (inference first).
     - Ensure template typechecks without generated registers (ambient declarations).
     - Do not publish until the extracted template mirrors the fixture’s behavior.

 - Plugin integration validation in SMOZ
   - (continues; no change)